 - Frame: Aluminum Alloy

 - Drivetrain: Sunrace CS-M98, 11-36T, 9-Speed Cassette

 - Brakes: Shimano BR-M315 Hydraulic, 160mm Front & Rear

 GT produce all manner of affordable yet capable bicycles across all genres of the sport.
 It is no surprise that they released this alloy version of the Pantera to complement the earlier carbon frame model.

 To keep the final price of their bikes down, GT design and build as many components themselves.

-The 2.8 plus tires do a great job of absorbing small bumps and minor trail chatter.
+The 2.1 tires do a great job of absorbing small bumps and minor trail chatter.
 They also give incredible traction when climbing and have grip for days when hammering downhill.
 Anything that gets past the tires is left to the Suntour fork.

 SHOCKS & SUSPENSION

 This 100mm travel fork is designed for cross country racing.
 It therefore performs well when both climbing and descending, as long as you do not throw anything too extreme at it, which you are unlikely to do at the beginner level anyway.

 The Suntour also has a remote lock out so you can climb with even more efficiency.